adamscarlat/PyCorn/README.md

 The parameter `windowslidesize` defines the resolution of the search.
 From our testing, a smaller window size gives a better resolution up to a certain point.
 A window size that is too small will result in too many false positives, while a window size that is too large will result in too many false negatives.The recommended window slide size is between 50 - 100.

 ## Input File
-Accepted input sequence is in FASTA format, which begins with a single-line description starting with “>”, followed by lines of sequence data.
+Accepted input sequence is in FASTA format, which begins with a single-line description starting with a `>`, followed by lines of sequence data.

 An example for a valid input file (chromosome 1 of the Zea Maize):
 ```